-7 Pull the starter handle slowly until you feel engagement.
+Slowly Quickly MF type Engine is equiped with a compression release mechanism.
+7 Pull the starter handle slowly until you feel engagement, keep pulling till you feel less resistance.
 Then pull it quickly.

-Repeat if necessary till started.

-EF type

-- (7) Push the starter switch button. - (8) Release pushing the button when the engine has started.

-EP type

-5 Insert the main switch key.

-- (6) Set the control lever in the Neutral position.
-Do not raise the Neutral warm-up lever when start the engine. - 7 Turn the main switch key to START positio. - (8) Release the key when the engine has started.
-The key returns to the original positio, automatically.
+Repeat if necessary untill started.
+EF type (7) Push the starter switch button.
+(8) Release the button when the engine has started.
+Neutral (N) 66 Fully open Control lever Fully closed Neutral warm-up lever EP type Main switch key (5) Insert the main switch key. - Stop switch (6) Set the control lever in the Neutral position.
+Do not raise the Neutral warm-up lever when starting Lock button the engine.
+ON OFF 7 Turn the main switch key to START position.
+(8) Release the key when the engine has started.
+The key returns to the original position, automatically.

-The neutral warm-up lever can not raise when the control lever shift in Forward or Reverse.
+The neutral warm-up lever can not be raised when the control lever shift is in Forward or Reverse.